LilithPandragon/MasterStudies-KubernetesPractice/README.md

 ## Description of functionality
 - Producer generates JSON with datetime in UTC
 - RabbitMQ is used as messaging queue
-- Consumer uses JS for visualisation of JSON with minimal functionality (Refresh, Delete and a little extra)
+- Consumer uses JS for visualisation of JSON with minimal functionality (Refresh, Delete and a little extra because we love it if a plan is working)
 - K8S manifest includes the configuration Yamls for the different services
 ## 12 Factor App
 1. **Codebase:** github used as revision control.
 Dev and Main branches